madhusudhan-analytics/Amazon-Marketplace-Performance-SQL-Driven-Business-Analysis/README.md

 **Finding:**
 Return rates are fairly consistent across categories, ranging from 11.86% (Clothing) to 14.46% (Home & Kitchen), no category shows a dramatic outlier.
 Notably, Electronics sits mid-pack at 13.87% despite driving about 90% of total profit, meaning the business's heavy reliance on Electronics isn't compounded by elevated return risk in that category.
 Home & Kitchen has the highest return rate, which could point to sizing, fit, or product-description accuracy issues worth investigating, though the gap from the average is modest.

+**Suggestion:**
+Take a closer look at Home & Kitchen product listings and sizing information to identify whether return causes are addressable (e.g., better product descriptions or images), though this is a lower-priority item given the modest gap from average.

 ### Section 5: Advanced / Strategic Synthesis